i-love-flamingo/dingo/Readme.md

 ```

 will essentially call `createSomething(new(SomethingElse))` everytime `SomethingProvider()` is called,
-passing the resulting instance thru the injection to finalize uninjected fields.
+passing the resulting instance through the injection to finalize uninjected fields.

 ### Optional injection